 In this post, we talk all about post-purchase behavior of your customers, and how to make their experience better.

-What is post-purchase behaviour?
+What is post-purchase behavior?

-In simple terms, post-purchase behaviour is everything that happens between you and your customer after the initial purchase has been made.
+In simple terms, post-purchase behavior is everything that happens between you and your customer after the initial purchase has been made.
 These are things like: how the customer interacts with your customer support, order statuses, loyalty programs, and so on.

 Why you should focus on post-purchase behavior

 Many e-commerce shops focus on revenue but not the totality of the customer experience.